DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 Great!
 Lastly, we can now use our `BASE_URL` environment variable to get Axios setup for both local development and our production deployment.

 When I run my Netlify project locally using [Netlify Dev](https://www.netlify.com/products/dev/), I run it on port `8888`.
-In order to not have CORS issues when we try to test our serverless functions, we need to tell Axios to call via port `8888`, or whatever port you'd like when in local development.
+In order to not have issues when we try to test our serverless functions, we need to tell Axios to call via port `8888`, or whatever port you'd like when in local development.

 Add this line to your `nuxt.config.js` file: